ost-utechja/UTech_Jamaica_Student_FAQs/other.md

 <details>
 <summary><strong>How many modules must I complete in order to graduate?</strong></summary>

-Students are required to complete the prescribed number of credits at each programme level, as outlined in their Course of Study.
+Students must complete the required number of credits at each level of their programme, as outlined in their Course of Study.<br><br>

-Students should consult their College or Faculty for specific graduation requirements.
+For specific graduation requirements, students should consult their College or Faculty.

 </details>